AlexanderSUS/webhook-server/README.md

 1. Clone this repo

-2. Go to repos folder
+2. Go to repo's folder

 3. Install dependencies
 ```bash